A trip to the Philippines is quite an adventure! We understand there are a whole lot of things you need to think about before you join us there.

 We have just a couple of requirements if you would like to join us on Malapascua.
 The first of these is that you are at least 18 years of age.
 There is no maximum age limit!
 The second of these is that you are in a reasonable state of fitness and in good health.

-All volunteers involved in diving activities (we do accept non diving volunteers!) are required to visit their doctors prior to departure with the Diving Medical Form which you can download below.
+Any volunteers involved in diving activities are also required to visit their doctors prior to departure with the RSTC Diving Medical Form (which will provide you with).
 This form must be filled out and signed by you (the volunteer) on page one, and by your Doctor (physician) on page two.

 Other than these two restrictions, anyone is welcome to join us!

 Great!
 We are very happy you have thinking of joining us in Malapascua.

 To get things moving, we would ask that you fill out our ‘Online Application Form‘.
 Having recevied that, one of our team will get back to you within two days.

 Should that not be possible, you can also contact us by email.
 At a minimum, please indicate: